Long-Term Care Menus: Nutrition Guidelines, Regulations, and More

 Regulations require that long-term care menus meet the nutritional needs of residents but also reflect their individual needs and food preferences.

-Creating a home-like environment, liberalizing therapeutic diets, restaurant-style dining, and allowing flexible meal times can enhance the dining experience and increase resident satisfaction.
+Creating a home-like environment, liberalizing therapeutic diets, and restaurant-style dining, and allowing flexible meal times can enhance the dining experience and increase resident satisfaction.